-Integration of ecological dynamics, inter-specific interactions, and potential regime shifts into ecosystem-based freshwater fisheries management may increase a manager’s ability to maintain systems in a desired stable state and reduce the likelihood of unexpected or undesirable outcomes while using standard interventions and reducing overall costs.
+Integration of ecological dynamics, inter-specific interactions, and potential regime shifts into ecosystem-based freshwater fisheries management may increase a decision maker’s ability to maintain systems in a desired stable state and reduce the likelihood of unexpected or undesirable outcomes while using standard interventions and reducing overall costs.
 Experimental reductions in competitor abundance coupled with various stocking regimes is just one example of how our modeling results could be used to design an adaptive management experiment that generates new knowledge about creatively managing fisheries.
 In practice, adaptive management is challenging to implement and often fails; however, the causes of these failures have been well studied and allow for a way forward towards success (Walters 1998, Walters et al. 2007, Allen and Gunderson 2011).
 The wide breadth of knowledge accumulated can play an integral role in building resilient fisheries.
-By taking a more ecosystem-oriented view of management, outcomes can be improved and areas can be identified for further exploration when actions produce unexpected outcomes.
+By taking a more ecosystem-oriented view of management, outcomes can be improved, and areas can be identified for further exploration when actions produce unexpected outcomes.